 It is important to keep your blood sugar, blood pressure, and cholesterol in a healthy range.
 You should learn these basic steps for managing diabetes and staying as healthy as possible.
 Steps may include:

-You will need to check your blood sugar level to see how you are doing.
+You will need to check your blood sugar level at home.

 - Your provider will also tell you what blood sugar numbers you are trying to achieve.
 This is called managing your blood sugar .
 These goals will be set for different times during the day.

-To prevent heart disease and stroke, you may be asked to take medicine and change how you live:
+To prevent heart disease and stroke, you may be asked to take medicine and change your diet and activity:

-- Your doctor may ask you to take a medicine called an ACE inhibitor or a different medicine called an ARB, for high blood pressure or kidney problems.
+- Your provider may ask you to take a medicine called an ACE inhibitor or a different medicine called an ARB, for high blood pressure or kidney problems.

-- Your doctor may ask you to take a medicine called a statin to keep your cholesterol down.
+- Your provider may ask you to take a medicine called a statin to keep your cholesterol down.

-- Your doctor may ask you to take aspirin to prevent heart attacks.
-Ask your doctor if aspirin is right for you.
+- Your provider may ask you to take aspirin to prevent heart attacks.
+Ask your provider if aspirin is right for you.

 - Regular exercise is good for people with diabetes.
-Talk to your doctor first about what exercises are best for you and how much you need.
+Talk to your provider first about what exercises are best for you and how much exercise you should do every day.

 To keep your feet healthy, you should:

 - Check and care for your feet every day.

-- Get a foot exam by your doctor at least every 6 - 12 months and learn whether you have nerve damage.
+- Get a foot exam by your provider at least every 6 to 12 months and learn whether you have nerve damage.

-A nurse or dietician will teach you about good food choices to lower your blood sugar and stay healthy.
+A nurse or dietitian will teach you about good food choices to lower your blood sugar and stay healthy.
 Make sure you know how to put together a balanced meal with protein and fiber.
-Try to eat at the same times each day.

 See Your Doctor Often

-If you have diabetes, you should see your health care providers every 3 months.
-At these visits your health care provider may:
+If you have diabetes, you should see your providers every 3 months.
+At these visits your provider may: